harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 ## The origins of language

-- __Lexical expressions__: require the speaker to turn to the lexicon in order to express a particular nuance of meaning (e.g. _stem suppletion_: “go” -> “went” and _isomorphism_ -> in English the past tense of “hit” is still “hit”)
-- __morphological processes__: require to alter the form of a word in some predictable way
-- __syntactic patterns__: express meaning variations by combination and rearrangement of lexical items.

-# The origins of language

 There is a lot of speculation on the origin of language (but not a definitive explanation) - possible sources:

 - __divine__ (cf. Genesis & Hindu traditions) -> numerous vain attempts to rediscover the (only) original divine language (before Babel)